-Returning to the centre of the altar after washing his hands, the priest invites the people to pray that the Sacrifice about to be offered may be acceptable to God.
-This dialogue, Pray my sisters and brothers...is of very ancient origin indeed.
-The people respond and the priest goes on to say the Prayer over the Gifts.
-This, like the Opening Prayer (the Collect), is proper, that is to say it changes according to feast or season.
-It asks God to be pleased with and to accept our gifts.
-It closes the first part of the Liturgy of the Eucharist.
+The celebrant goes on to say the Prayer over the Gifts.
+This, like the Opening Prayer (the Collect), is proper, that is to say, it changes according to feast or season.
+It asks God to be pleased with and to accept the gifts we are offering and, in doing so, it closes the first part of the Liturgy of the Eucharist.

-30. INCENSE
+36. INCENSE

 In some churches, depending on the local custom, immediately the gifts have been offered to God and thus set aside for divine worship they are blessed with incense.
-Incense is used at the beginning of Mass for the blessing of the altar, at the reading of the Gospel, at the Presentation of the Gifts and at the elevation of the consecrated Sacrament.
+Incense is used for the blessing of the altar at the beginning of Mass; at the reading of the Gospel; at the Presentation of the Gifts and at the elevation of the consecrated Sacrament.